 Details: These eight audio recordings offer the clinician valuable information to help reduce opioid use, over-use and addiction.
 Presented by experienced practitioners, they address botanical therapies for dampening the inflammatory response and managing types of pain (i.e. neuralgia, acute renal colic, vascular pain, fibromyalgia, arthritis and radiation-induced oral mucositis).
 Features up-to-date information on the uses of cannabis for pain management and discusses the underlying causes of chronic pain syndrome.
 Includes digital book of lecture notes with complete references (85 page PDF).

-Naturopathic CE: If CME has not previously been earned for the lectures listed below (either in person or distance) you can earn 9 general and 3 pharmacy credits for the series.
-See more continuing education details.
+Naturopathic CE: If CME has not previously been earned for the lectures listed below (either in person or distance) you can earn a total of 12 CME hours, including:

 Recordings included in this series: